thargor6/ColibriSO/README.md

 Colibri Snippet Organizer

 ## Description
-ColibriSO is a tool for organizing of informations of all kinds, based on Spring Boot and Vaadin Fusion.
+ColibriSO is a tool for organizing information-bits of all kinds.
+The application is based on Spring Boot and Vaadin Fusion.

 Currently, it is work-in-progress and not much more than a playground.

+### What is implemented so far
+ + basic CRUD for Projects, Tags and Intents
+ + basic editing of snippets
+ + basic snippet display (table)
+ + basic user handling
+ + basic user settings
+ + spring security (jdbc implementation)
+ + both in-memory state (e.g. for projects) and paging larger data (e.g. snippets)
+ + MobX for state management
+ + flat Project-"tree" (only one hierarchy)
+ + "self-contained" examples (informations and tutorials for Vaadin Fusion and LitElement)
+### TODO's
+ + moving out all entities from the frontend and replace them by dtos
+ + fine-tune dto's for editing, and entities for the backend (currently there is kind of a "mix")
+ + inline display of pdf documents
+ + implements intents (e.g. reminders)
+ + search function
+ + upload documents
+ + user registration (email)
+ + roles and permissions
+ + ...
 ## Project

 The project is a standard Maven project, so you can import it to your IDE of choice.
 You'll need to have Java 8+ and Node.js 10+ installed.

 To run from the command line, use `mvn` and open [http://localhost:8080](http://localhost:8080) in your browser.